danmayer/coverband/README.md

                    'lib/tasks/.*']
 ```

 **Ignoring Custom Gem Locations:** Note, if you have your gems in a custom location under your app folder you likely want to add them to `config.ignore`.
-For example, if you have your gems not in a default ignored location of `app/vendor` but have them in `app/gems` you would need to add `gems/*` to your ignore list.
+For example, if you have your gems not in the default ignored location of `app/vendor` but in `app/gems`, you would need to add `gems/*` to your ignore list.

 ### View Tracking